Arch Linux is a general-purpose rolling release Linux distribution that is very popular among DIY enthusiasts and hardcore Linux users.

-- At least 1 GB of free disk space (recommended 20 GB for basic usage)
+- At least 2 GB of free disk space (recommended 20 GB for basic usage with a desktop environment)

 - An active internet connection

-- A USB drive with minimum 2 GB of storage capacity
+- A USB drive with a minimum 2 GB of storage capacity

-Once you have made sure that you have all the requirements, let’s proceed to install Arch Linux.
+Once you have made sure you have all the requirements, let’s install Arch Linux.

 Step 2: Create a live USB of Arch Linux

-If you are on Linux, you can use dd command to create a live USB.
-Replace /path/to/archlinux.iso with the path where you have downloaded ISO file, and /dev/sdx with your drive in the example below.
+Alternatively, if you are on Linux, you can use the dd command to create a live USB.
+Replace /path/to/archlinux.iso with the path where you have downloaded the ISO file, and /dev/sdx with your USB drive in the example below.
 You can get your drive information using lsblk command.

 dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress && sync